Il semble que la perfection soit atteinte non quand il n’y a plus rien à ajouter, mais quand il n’y a plus rien à retrancher.

 |

-Allow conversion operator. | convert |
+| Allow conversion operator. | convert | trueif!!,+prefix,

-and concatenation with "" are allowed.
+and concatenation with""are allowed.

-String functions are preferred |
+TheBoolean,Number, andStringfunctions are preferred |

-Assume CouchDB environment. | couch |
+| Assume CouchDB environment. | couch | trueif

 Couch DB